rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 Second, we’ve removed the call to `expect` in favor of the `?` operator, as we talked about in Chapter 9.
 Rather than
-`panic!` on an error, `?` will return the error value from the current function for the caller to handle.
+`panic!` on an error, `?` will return the error value from the current function for the caller to владение.

 Third, the `run` function now returns an `Ok` value in the success case.
 We’ve declared the `run` function’s success type as `()` in the signature,